c6o/docs/README.md

 The site will run locally at `http://localhost:3000`

-## Organization of the Documentation

-Concepts => Thought leadership to train, educate and evangelize best practices to DevOps, Architects Guides => Multi step complex scenarios/tasks
-Tutorials => Exercises to try with the sample-project Reference => Detail information on a single command (a more graphical view of czctl \<command\> --help)

 ## Legal Stuff

 These documents are published as-is and come with no warranty.
 Codezero Technologies Inc. reserves the right to change these documents at any time.

-© Copyright 2021 Codezero Technologies Inc. All Rights Reserved
+© Copyright 2021-2025 Codezero Technologies Inc. All Rights Reserved